-The Advisory Visits Grant Programme (AVGP) is developed to assist AEJM members in need of consultancy by museum experts.
-The AVGP offers small grants to support member museums in need of consultancy on specific key-issues for Jewish museums.
-By this means, the AEJM is able to provide its member institutions with expert advice and in house-training through the support of visits by museum experts to its grantees.
+The Advisory Visits Grant Programme (AVGP) offers support to member museums in need of consultancy.
+By this means, AEJM is able to provide member institutions with expert advice or in-house training through organising visits by museum experts to our grantees.
+Please note that grantees will not receive actual money, but an arranged consultancy visit by a skilled museum expert.
 Applications must be in line with all eligibility criteria.

 Who is eligible?

 AEJM considers museum education as one of the key aspects of the work of Jewish museums in the enhancement of the appreciation, knowledge, and understanding of Jewish culture, heritage, and history by the wider public.